 However since these wounds still exist and constantly torment the narcissist, they project their wounds onto you as though they are your wounds instead of theirs.

-Then… the narcissist tries to kill those very wounds, which you are now wearing.
-Hence why you are fired upon.
-The narcissist lives in such delusion that they genuinely believe you are the one doing all of the things they’re projecting onto you, which they then accuse you of.
+Then… the narcissist tries to kill those very wounds, which you are now wearing, which is why you end up being fired upon.
+The narcissist lives in such delusion that they genuinely believe you are the one doing all of the things they’re projecting onto you, which they then accuse you for.

 It’s sick and twisted, which is why high narcissism is considered to be a personality disorder.
 This goes way beyond someone who tells a few white lies.
 To the narcissist, their insanity is a complete reality… they have no idea that they have a mental disorder.

-The next part of the cycle of narcissistic abuse is the discard.
+The next stage of narcissistic abuse is the discard phase.

-You see, given that narcissists have no empathy or compassion, they don’t see other human beings in a healthy way.
+You see, given that narcissists have no empathy or compassion, they do not view other human beings in a healthy way.
 To them, people are merely objects to be used up and tossed aside when they’re done.

-I know it’s incredibly hurtful and hard to believe that someone who was supposed to care for you could possibly see you that way.
-Especially since they seemed to show love and kindness at different times along the way.
+I know it’s incredibly hurtful and hard to believe that someone who said they cared for you could see you that way, especially since they seemed to show love and kindness at different times along the way.

 It’s only natural to take it personally and feel as though it’s your fault or that you must have done something wrong to invoke such harsh behaviour in someone.